appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 The authentication type setting determines the method used to authenticate requests.
 You can configure the details under the Authentication dropdown menu.
 The available options are:
   - **None**- When selected, Appsmith doesn't send authentication information with the request.
 Use this option if your API doesn't require authentication details in the request.
   - **Basic**- When selected, Appsmith sends the Username and Password in the Authorization header of each request as a base64-encoded string.
 Use this option if your API requires username and password details in the request.
   - **OAuth 2.0**- When selected, Appsmith enables integration with APIs that require OAuth 2.0 authentication.
 With OAuth 2.0 you can configure secure authorization flows, allowing you to grant limited access to resources.
-For more information, see [OAuth 2.0 Configuration](#oauth-20) section.
+For more information, see the [OAuth 2.0 Configuration](#oauth-20) section.
   - **API Key**- When selected, Appsmith sends a key-value pair in the Authorization header of each request.
 This method is commonly used for API authentication, where the API hosting provider supplies a unique API key to the client for securely accessing the APIs.
   - **Bearer Token**- When selected, Appsmith sends a bearer token value in the Authorization header of each request.
 This method is commonly used for token-based authentication, where the API hosting provider supplies a token to the client for securely accessing the APIs.
 </dd>